datafolklabs/cement/doc/source/dev/installation.rst

 Running Tests
 -------------

-To run tests, do the following from the root of the source:
+To run tests, you will need to ensure any dependent services are running (for example Memcached), and then do the following from the root of the
+source:

 .. code-block:: text

+    # Start services
+    $ memcached &

     # Python 2.x
     $ pip install -r requirements-dev.txt